+The home office space tax deduction has become easier to get, with a new simplified deduction calculation from the IRS.
 The higher the amount of the deduction, the more closely the IRS looks at the tax return.
 What they are looking at is whether you are claiming this deduction legitimately, for a space used "regularly and exclusively" for business purposes.

 The IRS can - and sometimes does - visit your home to make sure you are using your business office space according to IRS regulations.
 That means NEVER using the space for anything but business.
 Deductions have been denied for even a once-a-year personal use.
 Look at your space as the IRS might look at it, to see if you would pass the test.